-A friend of mine is a general MLS fan, and after seeing FC Dallas once in person (at Columbus) and a few times on TV, he offered the following reflections: 1) sometime they look like a very good team, and at others times they resemble a very talented pick-up team that only just met each other 2) it's hard to tell whether the latter is due to a lack of experience, intelligence, tactics, leadership, or some combination thereof.
-I generally agree with that assessment, and alongside @OptaJack's tweets above it dawned on me that Castillo is the best representative of this team's most promising and annoying qualities.
+A friend of mine is a neutral MLS fan, and after seeing FC Dallas once in person and a few times on TV, he offered the following reflections: 1) sometimes they look like a very good team, and at others times they resemble a very talented pick-up team that only just met each other 2) it's hard to tell whether the latter is due to a lack of experience, intelligence, tactics, leadership, or some combination thereof.
+I generally agree with that assessment, and alongside @OptaJack's tweets above it dawned on me that Fabian Castillo is the best representative of this team's most promising and annoying qualities.

 He's attempting so many dribbles that the tactic is predictable for the defense.
 Not coincidentally, 4 of his 5 successes were in the first 21 minutes.
 Three of them came on a classic Castillo run in the 19th minute where he displayed his talent, worked his butt off, and squandered the opportunity he created by taking a shot from a difficult angle that was blocked by a defender.